Broadband Speed Test Results Explained

 The FCC's consumer app is a great place to check your mobile broadband speed.
 Though it does collect speed data for the government, this test has the reliability of a government agency behind it.
 If your data is incorrect, so is theirs.
 Like speedtest.net, the FCC's mobile app maps out your speeds, so you know if you are truly getting the speed you paid for.
 It shows upload and download speed, latency, and packet loss.

 Keep in mind: your broadband speeds might not always be equal to advertised speeds because of the channels the data has to go through.
-Data from the internet has to travel through switches, servers, links, and routers before it can be displayed to you on your monitor, so your internet service provider might not be the reason for slow speeds.
+Data from the internet has to travel through switches, servers, links, and routers before it can be displayed to you on your monitor, so the internet service provider in your area might not be the reason for slow speeds.
 For example, if you have an old router, that might be to blame for your slow connection.

 SEE ALSO: Staying Anonymous On The Internet